arjinfo/veRICKS/docs/veRICKS.md

 **Note**, an individual selling shards does so on a DEX.
 The veRICKS protocol is the only entity that sells shards via auction.

-# veRICKS Protocol ensures shards can be converted back into underlying NFT.
+# veRICKS Protocol ensures shards can be converted back into the corresponding NFT.

 Suppose our user is holding veRICKS shards.
 I have two options: (1) Stake the shards to get additional emission rewards.
 (2) Sell shards on a DEX to cash out.